AlexWeinreb/osc_larva/README.md

 * outputs in `250522_step1` for each cell type

-note: `250330_step1`: only kept cell types with cells from L2 and L4. `250502`: process all cell types with > 20 cells.
+note older versions: `250330_step1`: only kept cell types with cells from L2 and L4. `250502`: process all cell types with > 20 cells.